Sheshikanthpulle/event-planner/README.md

 - POST <baseurl>/v1/event/{eventId} : User will use this API to join or respond to the perticular event in session time.
 Users can also join the event without recording their response within the session time.

 Complete API information including request and response object details are provided in the swagger.yaml file.

+Postman Collection also added in this repo to make testing effortless.

 - All the API's will accept and produce Application/Json request and response types.